-But only $2.3 million has so far come from the securities and investment industry, versus the $7.13 million that he had raised from these sources by the same point in 2008.
+But only $2.3 million has so far come from the securities and investment industry, compared to the $7.13 million that he had raised from these sources by the same point in 2008.

 Obama, on his second visit to New York this year, acknowledged he has ruffled feathers in the city since winning the White House in 2008.

 "Many of you have had to defend me to your co-workers over the last three years," he told a group of 80 guests paying $38,500 each to attend an exclusive dinner at the ABC Kitchen, an upscale restaurant near Union Square in Manhattan.

 Obama's financial reforms have taken aim at some bank practices by seeking to curb the sort of excessive risk-taking that contributed to the 2008 financial crisis - a lucrative source of profits before the market soured.

 He also wants Congress to close a loophole that allows hedge fund managers to have their income taxed as capital gains, currently pegged at 15 percent, versus a top income tax rate of 35 percent.